AFLplusplus/AFLplusplus/README.RL.md

 make PY_RL_FUZZING=1
 ```

-Then configure a Python virtualenv (note only required if using Python RL):
+Then configure a Python virtualenv (only required if using Python RL):

 ```bash
 python 3 -m venv venv